darkhist/darkhist.me/posts/cypress-axe-part-one.md

 ---
-title: Automated Accessibility Testing with Cypress (Part One)
+title: Automated Accessibility Testing with Cypress Part I
-date: 'September 7, 2020'
+date: '09 / 07 / 2020'
 ---

 I'm in the middle of making this website, and figured that now would be a good time to add tests which automatically run accessibility audits

-So, let's do that
+So, let's do that!

 ## Getting Started

 First, we need two plugins to do some magic for us 🔮
-I'll be using [Yarn](https://yarnpkg.com/) throughout this post 🧶

 ```bash
 yarn add cypress cypress-axe -D
 ```

-### What's Cypress?
+## What is Cypress?

-[Cypress](https://www.cypress.io/) is an end to end testing library for the web
+With [Cypress](https://www.cypress.io/) is an end to end testing library

 With Cypress, we can simulate how people use a site and make assertions about what their experience should be like

-We can test for lots of scenarios, including:

-1. Showing the right page when a link is clicked
-2. Showing warnings when a form is invalid
-3. Showing the correct stuff on mobile view
-4. Etc

-Today, we'll be using Cypress to visit some pages and check for accessibility issues
+Today, we'll be using it to check for accessibility issues

 Follow along to set up automatic accessibility testing on your own site :~)

-## Cypress Set Up
+## Setting up Cypress

 After installing Cypress, run